 A major work program was completed during the balance of 2014 consisting of various permitting activities, detailed engineering work, metallurgical test work, optimization studies and exploration and condemnation drilling.
-The objective of the exploration drilling programme was to identify potentially economic mineral resources close to the Ajax mining complex for future resource definition, as well as to test several highly-prospective regional targets outside the Ajax area, which resources could add significant value to the project.
-Total expenditures for the 2014 program were \$59.3 million.

-The major technical effort during 2015 included the commencement and completion of basic engineering, completion of various optimization trade-off studies and continued drilling to confirm and improve the block model, obtain samples for additional metallurgical test work along with ongoing condemnation and geotechnical drilling.
+Work undertaken during 2015 included the completion of basic engineering, completion of various optimization trade-off studies, and continued drilling to confirm and improve the block model and obtain samples for additional metallurgical test work, along with ongoing condemnation and geotechnical drilling.
 Capital cost estimates and a revised economic model were completed by year end.
-Abacus elected to contribute its proportionate share of the estimated 2015 capital expenditure of \$58.4 million, the majority of which, pursuant to the Joint Venture Agreement between the parties, is being provided by KGHM on behalf of Abacus as a loan, to be recovered from Abacus' share of revenue once production commences at Ajax.
-Accordingly, commencing with the April cash call, KGHM Group was requested to provide Abacus' portion of the project expenditures for the remainder of the year.
+Abacus elected to have the KGHM Group contribute its portion of the project expenditures starting with the April cash call, pursuant to the Joint Venture Agreement between the parties, the escrowed funds having been exhausted at this time.
+The funds are being provided by KGHM on behalf of Abacus as a loan, which is only repayable should commercial production commence.

-The results of these technical studies were incorporated into an Environmental Assessment Application/ Environmental Impact Statement (EA Application/EIS) which was filed in September 2015 with the British Columbia Environmental Assessment Office ("BCEAO") for a completeness review.
-Following the completeness review and completing and revisions required by the BCEAO, the EA Application/ EIS was submitted on January 18, 2016 for technical review by the regulators.
+The results of these technical studies were incorporated into an Environmental Assessment Application/ Environmental Impact Statement ("EA Application/EIS") which was filed in September 2015 with the British Columbia Environmental Assessment Office ("BCEAO") for a completeness review.
+Following the completeness review the EA Application/EIS was submitted on January 18, 2016 for technical review by the regulators.
 The review process was expected to conclude in late 2016, but due to the large number of requests and questions from the public, First Nations and the working group reviewing the application on behalf of various governments, the review was suspended on May 4, 2016 at the request of KGHM Ajax.
-The review was restarted on March 30, 2017.
+The review was restarted on March 30, 2017 at the request of KGHM Ajax.

-In addition to completing the EA Application/EIS, KGHMI also completed an updated Feasibility Study (the "updated FS") for the Ajax deposit on January 13, 2016.
-The updated FS supersedes the Feasibility Study of January 6, 2012 and incorporates an updated reserve and significantly updated engineering.
-The updated FS was prepared in accordance with Canadian National Instrument 43-101 by a consortium of independent consultants under the direction of M3 Engineering and Technology Corp., a recognized global provider of design and construction services.
+In addition to completing the EA Application/EIS, KGHMI also completed an updated NI 43-101 compliant Feasibility Study (the "updated FS") for the Ajax deposit on January 13, 2016, which incorporated an updated reserve and significantly updated engineering.
+Several significant changes were introduced to the scope and layout of the project which yielded positive economic, processing and environmental parameters for the Ajax Project.